-Human subjects: UMass Medical School Institutional Review Board issued approval H00001860.
+Human subjects: Consent was obtained by all participants in this study.
+UMass Medical School Institutional Review Board issued approval H00001860.
 The need for informed consent was waived.
-Animal subjects: This study did not involve animal subjects or tissue.
-Conflicts of interest: The authors have declared that no conflicts of interest exist except for the following: Financial relationships: Ajay K. Wakhloo declare(s) a grant from Wyss Institute.
-Ajay K. Wakhloo declare(s) Speaker from Harvard Postgraduate Course.
+Animal subjects: All authors have confirmed that this study did not involve animal subjects or tissue.
+Conflicts of interest: In compliance with the ICMJE uniform disclosure form, all authors declare the following: Payment/services info: All authors have declared that no financial support was received from any organization for the submitted work.
+Financial relationships: Ajay K. Wakhloo declare(s) a grant from Wyss Institute.
 Ajay K. Wakhloo declare(s) Speaker from Miami Cardiovascular Institute.
 Ajay K. Wakhloo declare(s) personal fees from Stryker Neurovascular.
 Ajit S. Puri declare(s) a grant and personal fees from Stryker Neurovascular.
+Ajit S. Puri declare(s) a grant and personal fees from Codman Neurovascular.
+Ajit S. Puri declare(s) a grant and personal fees from Codman Neurovascular.
 Ajit S. Puri declare(s) a grant and personal fees from Covidien Neurovascular.
 Ajay K. Wakhloo declare(s) a grant from Philips Healthcare.
+Other relationships: All authors have declared that there are no other relationships or activities that could appear to have influenced the submitted work.